microsoft/microsoft-ui-xaml-specs/active/ControlUpdates/DetailedDesignSpec/checkbox.md

 | Pressed | ||||
 | Disabled | ||||

-## Controls that use Checkbox and style it uses
+## Controls that use Checkbox and style it should be using

 | Control | Unseledted | Selected |
 | :---------- | :------- | :------- |